VirtualBox: Software-based

 In both cases, VirtualBox uses CSAM and PATM to inspect and patch the offending instructions whenever a fault occurs.
 VirtualBox also contains a dynamic recompiler, based on QEMU to recompile any real mode or protected mode code entirely (e.g. BIOS code, a DOS guest, or any operating system startup).

-Using these techniques, VirtualBox can achieve a performance comparable to that of VMware.
+Using these techniques, VirtualBox could achieve performance comparable to that of VMware in its later versions.

 The feature was dropped starting with VirtualBox 6.1.